jhambel12/ME_405_Linefollower/README.md

 ### Hardware:
 - **Romi Chassis and Components**
+- **BNO055 IMU sensor**: Detects acceleration, angular rate, and magnetic fields.
+Note - handle with care as it is sensitive to impact.
 - **Infrared Line Sensors**: Five ITR20001/T infrared sensors for line detection.
 - **Bump Sensor**: Detects obstacles to avoid collisions.